22 Ways to Bake with Almond Flour and Almond Meal

-If you've wandered the baking aisle and noticed the intriguing bags of almond flour and almond meal on the shelves, here are all the answers to convince you to pick one up.
-Both are great tools for successful (and delicious) gluten-free baking, but you don't strictly have to be following that diet to appreciate their use in the kitchen.
-Here's everything you need to know about both almond flour and almond meal, from what they are, how they are different, and all the tasty ways you can bake with them.
+If you’ve wandered the baking aisle and noticed the intriguing bags of almond flour and almond meal on the shelves (they’re not the same thing – there’s a difference between almond flour and almond meal), here are all the answers to convince you to pick one up.
+Both are great tools for successful (and delicious) gluten-free baking, but you don’t strictly have to be following that diet to appreciate their use in the kitchen.
+Here’s everything you need to know about both almond flour and almond meal, from what they are and how they are different, to 22 tasty ways you can bake with them.

 Baking with Almond Flour and Almond Meal: Start Here

 Both almond flour and almond meal have long been pantry staples of avid gluten-free bakers, and right now it’s more popular than ever.
 From the surge of gluten-free baking recipes to our undying love for French macarons, almond flour is an ingredient you’ll want to keep on your radar.

 We’re starting at the very beginning, introducing you to almond flour and almond meal, the similarities they share, and what sets them apart.
 We’ll walk you through all of the irresistibly delicious ways to use them, and exactly what you can expect from treats baked with these gluten-free products.

 How Almond Flour and Almond Meal Are Different?